-This is the policyholder and any named drivers you choose to include on your policy.
+This is the policyholder and any additional drivers you choose to include on your policy.

-You can insure up to four drivers including the policyholder on an Admiral single car policy; on a MultiCar policy you can insure six per car including the policyholder.
+You can insure up to four drivers including the policyholder on an Admiral single car policy; on a MultiCar policy, you can add six additional drivers per car including the policyholder.

 If anyone else needs to drive your car in an emergency, they would need to check their own insurance policy to confirm they have third party cover to drive other cars.

 If you're the policyholder and you're aged 25 or over, then Admiral may be able to arrange third party cover for you to drive someone else's car.

 However, just being over 25 doesn't guarantee you'll be able to hop into a friend's car and take it for a spin.
 You will still need to check section 5 and 6 of your current Certificate of Motor Insurance which tells you whether you have the cover or not.